yarnpkg/website/_posts/2017-07-11-lets-dev-a-package-manager.md

 Thanks to this function, we can now rest assured that our references will always be pinned references!
 Another day, another great victory for us.

-## Chapter 3 - Dependencies of our dependencies are our dependencies
+## Chapter 3 - Dependencies of Our Dependencies Are Our Dependencies

 In Chapter 1 we saw how to make a magic function that would download any package from anywhere, and return it.
 In Chapter 2, we saw how to convert volatile dependencies into pinned dependencies.
 That's a great start!
 But now we'll need to resolve a bigger issue: dependencies.
 See, the Node ecosystem being what it is, most packages rely on other packages in order to work properly.
 Fortunately, they all agreed on using a single standard to list those dependencies (remember the `package.json` file we've seen above), and so we should be able to make good use of this.
 Let's write our function.
 Given a package, we want it to return the dependencies this package relies on.